 First Nations meet patriotism

-This year’s Dragon Boat Festival (the largest of its kind in North America, with over 200 participating teams!) coincided with Summer Solstice Indigenous Festival, which is celebrated in honor of Canada’s indigenous people (the so-called First Nations).
+This year’s Dragon Boat Festival (the largest of its kind in North America, with over 200 participating teams!) coincided with Summer Solstice Indigenous Festival, which is celebrated in honour of Canada’s indigenous people.
 Extremely fascinating!
-Native American descendants performed traditional dances to traditional music throughout the day at the big Pow Wow.
+They performed traditional dances to traditional music throughout the day at the big Pow Wow.
 Especially the fact that people my age and younger passionately bring music of their ancestors into the present was quite impressive.

 Video: Live performance of traditional music during Summer Solstice Festival

-Somewhat contrary to celebrating Canada’s First Nations, is the Canadians’ patriotism, which also is very present.
-Not only does the national anthem sound on all kinds of occasions, but the military and the mounted military police are also proudly presented.
+Somewhat contrary to celebrating Canada’s First Nations and indigenous groups, is the Canadians’ patriotism, which also is very present.
+Not only does the national anthem play on all kinds of occasions, but the military and the mounted military police are also proudly presented.
 Over and over, there are big parades, ceremonial shift changes, flag ceremonies.
-Everything eventually culminates in the country’s national holiday, Canada Dayon the first of July, during which the entire capital city celebrates itself covered in red and white.
+Everything eventually culminates in the country’s national holiday, Canada Day on the first of July, during which the entire capital city celebrates itself covered in red and white.
 And while we were massively disappointed by the fireworks on New Year’s Eve, the spectacle on Canada Day easily made up for it – I’ve never seen such big and spectacular fireworks before!

 What’s outside of Ottawa?